 When you start your own business, you may have initial trouble with cash flow.
 As a result, you may find yourself financing the business out of pocket.
 This can get tricky, particularly for you and your accountant, when later itemizing deductions.

-Instead of looking to a small business loan to finance your enterprise at the beginning, consider doing so with a business credit card.
+Instead of looking to a small business loan or a personal installment loan to finance your enterprise at the beginning, consider doing so with a business credit card.
 A business credit card will provide you with more purchasing power beyond your personal credit cards.

 What’s more, you may be able to secure interest-free financing to get your fledgling enterprise off the ground.
 Look for a credit card like the Chase Ink Business Cash, which offers 12 months at 0 percent interest on purchases and balance transfers.